MicrosoftDocs/dynamics365smb-docs/business-central/finance-accounting.md

 >
 > This task requires access to managing users and licenses in Azure Active Directory, the user who sends this invitation must be assigned the **Global admin** role or **User admin** role in the Office 365 admin center.
 For more information, see [About admin roles](/office365/admin/add-users/about-admin-roles) in the Office 365 admin content.

-### Adding your accountant to your Office 365 via Azure Portal
+### Adding your accountant to your Office 365 via Azure Portal'

-If your administrator or reselling partner don't want to use **Invite External Accountant** they can add external user via Azure Portal and assign this user the External Accountant license.
+If your administrator or reselling partner do not want to use the **Invite External Accountant** guide, they can add an external user in the Azure Portal and assign this user the External Accountant license.
 For more information, see [Quickstart: Add guest users to your directory in the Azure portal](/azure/active-directory/b2b/b2b-quickstart-add-guest-users-portal).

 #### To add your accountant as a guest user